ibmjstart/bluemix-wordpress/README.md

 lost.
 The SoftLayer Swift plugin within WordPress provides an admin settings page so that you can manage your containers and your upload options.

-## What is SendGrid and what is it being used for?
+## What is SendGrid?
-SendGrid is an easy to use email service that is integrated into WordPress on Bluemix.
-Using the SendGrid service enables your WordPress website to send emails for things like forgotten passwords or comment notifications.
-With Wordpress on Bluemix, everything's configured to work out of the box with no tedious work to setup email server configurations.
+SendGrid is an easy to use email service that that enables your WordPress website to send emails for things like forgotten passwords or comment notifications.

-## My WordPress site received an "Error establishing a database connection" message.
-You probably have too many concurrent users who are trying to access your website.
-By default, WordPress on Bluemix uses the free tier of ClearDB's MySQL database as a service that is suitable for trial usage.
-However, for real usage, consider upgrading to one of their paid tiers, which provide you with more simultaneous connections and more storage space.
-Unfortunately, paid tiers for ClearDB are not offered in Bluemix currently.
-Contact ClearDB support for options on upgrading your plan.
-You can also try activating the [WP Super Cache Plugin](https://www.ng.bluemix.net/docs/starters/wordpress/index.html#faq__WPSuperCache) to improve performance.

-## My site is loading slowly.
-Can I speed it up?
-Bluemix provides built-in support for scaling your apps.
-Increase the number of instances from 1 to however many needed (start with 2) until response times improve.
-You can also try activating the [WP Super Cache Plugin](https://www.ng.bluemix.net/docs/starters/wordpress/index.html#faq__WPSuperCache) to improve performance.

-## I received an HTTP error when I tried to upload an image.
-Either the IBM Object Storage service is down, or SoftLayer itself is down.
-If you provisioned your WordPress application, it's possible that your SoftLayer account is not created yet.
-Usually this problem resolves itself within several minutes.

 ## Using Composer to manage your WordPress application.
-WordPress on Bluemix uses the PHP dependency manager Composer to dynamically install your plugins and themes.
-You can manage all plugins, even the WordPress core version, by modifying the composer.json file.
+WordPress on Bluemix uses composer, a PHP dependency manager, to dynamically install your plugins and themes.
+You can manage all plugins, even the WordPress core version, via composer by modifying the composer.json file.
 *   Open the composer.json file.
 Under the required section, you enter the information for what is being added.
 There is a specific composer vendor, wpackagist, that mirrors WordPress' SVN repositories for both plugins and themes.
 This creates a simple way to add more plugins and themes.
     *   If you want to specify a version of WordPress, you can change the following line: "johnpbloch/wordpress" : "*".
 The "*" can be replaced with your desired version number.
 For more information about the version notation, see [package versions](https://getcomposer.org/doc/01-basic-usage.md#package-versions "(Opens in a new tab or window)").
     *   If you are adding a plugin, the vendor name is wpackagist-plugin.
 The package name is whatever the plugin developer registered their plugin as.
 If you want to install a plugin that is called hello-world, then add wpackagist-plugin/hello-world in the require section.